Daniel-Abrecht/dpa-image-builder/README.md

 and the parts of the files generated using these sources in turn have the license restrictions that come with the corresponding sources applied to them.

-Things unpacked after the first stage of debootstrapping currently don't have acls applied to them.
+Things unpacked after the debootstrapping currently don't have acls applied to them.
 I don't know if any package unpacked at that stage would have them otherwise, but it's something I should fix eventually and which should be kept in mind when adding packages to that phase of debootstrapping.